pratyushjain99/Project4-pratyusj/README.md

  - Third-party API unavailable
  - Third-party API invalid data

-#### Writeup
-Because each student's mobile/cloud application will be different, you are responsible for making it clear to the TAs how you have met these requirements, and it is in your best interest to do so.
-You will lose points if you don't make it clear how you have met the requirements.
-Therefore, you must create a document describing how you have met each of the requirements (1a – 2d) above.
-(You do not need to document _3.
-Handle error conditions_.)
-Your writeup will guide the TAs in grading your application.
-See the provided example ([Project4Task1Writeup.pdf](https://github.com/CMU-Heinz-95702/Project4/blob/master/docs/Project4-WriteUp.pdf)) for the content and style of this document.

-Alternatively, instead of a document, you may submit a narrated screencast that includes the same information that would be in the writeup.

-### Task 2: Web Service Logging and Analysis Dashboard
+#### Web Service Logging and Analysis Dashboard

-For Task 2, you are to embellish your web service to add logging, analysis, and reporting capabilities.
-In other words, you are to create a web-based dashboard to your web service that will display information about how your service is being used.
+Now enhance your web service to add logging, analysis, and reporting capabilities.
+In other words, create a web-based dashboard to your web service that will display information about how your service is being used.
 This will be web-page interface designed for laptop or desktop browser, not for mobile.
 In order to display logging and analytical data, you will have to first store it somewhere.
 For this task, you are required to store your data in a noSQL database, or more specifically a MongoDB, database hosted in the cloud.

-The following is a diagram of the components in Task 2.
+The following is a diagram showing the dashboard components of your distributed application:
 ![Task 2 Diagram](docs/Project4-Diagram.png)

-**Note:**  Task 2 builds on Task 1, but for your own safety, you should not overwrite Task 1.
-Rather, once you have Task 1 working, you should create a separate Task 2 project.
-In this way you will never lose the working Task 1 that you are required to submit.
-When deploying to Heroku, you should deploy Task 1 and Task 2 separately.
-Heroku allows you do have multiple applications.
-In this way, if Task 2 does not work for some reason, we still have Task 1 to grade.
 #### Logging data
 Your web service should keep track (i.e. log) data regarding its use.
 You can decide what information would be useful to track for your web application, but you should track at least 6 pieces of information that would be useful for including in a dashboard for your application.
 It should include information about the request from the mobile phone, information about the request and reply to the 3rd party API, and information about the reply to the mobile phone.
 Information can include such parameters as what kind of model of phone has made the request, parameters included in the request specific to your application, timestamps for when requests are received, requests sent to the 3rd party API, and the data sent in the reply back to the phone.
+Be creative about what is useful for your application.

 You should NOT log data from interaction with the operations dashboard, only from the mobile phone.
 #### Database
 You should log your data persistently so that it is available across restarts of the application.
 For this task you should use MongoDB to store your logging data.
 MongoDB is a noSQL database that is easy to use.
 By incorporating it into your web service you will gain experience using a noSQL database, and experience doing CRUD operations programmatically from a Java program to a database.